nghoangnam25072016-del/AXI-Interconnect-Arbiter/README.md

-# AXI-Interconnect-Arbiter
+# AXI Interconnect / Round-Robin Arbiter

-2 AXI-lite masters → 1 AXI-lite slave, use round-robin arbiter
+A 2-master to 1-slave AXI-lite interconnect with round-robin arbitration.